menu

 Living in Wyckoff

 Wyckoff is a medium-sized township located in the state of New Jersey.
-With a population of 17,011 people and four constituent neighborhoods, Wyckoff is the 118th largest community in New Jersey.
+With a population of 17,011 people and four associated neighborhoods, Wyckoff is the 118th largest community in New Jersey.

 Wyckoff home prices are not only among the most expensive in New Jersey, but Wyckoff real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 20.79% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Wyckoff telecommute to their jobs.
+Overall, about 22.92% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Wyckoff is a great place for families with children to consider.
-First of all, many other families with children live here, making Wyckoff a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wyckoff has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wyckoff is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wyckoff’s overall crime rate is lower than average for the country.

 Wyckoff is a somewhat ethnically-diverse township.
 The people who call Wyckoff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyckoff residents report their race to be White, followed by Asian.
-Important ancestries of people in Wyckoff include Italian, Irish, German, English, and Polish.
+Important ancestries of people in Wyckoff include Italian, Irish, German, Polish, and English.

 The most common language spoken in Wyckoff is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Italian.